carlobaldassi/RecombinatorKMeans.jl/README.md

 which will get you the version of the code used to collect the results in the [paper][RKMarXiv].
 Also, the repository includes a file "Manifest_20200316.toml" that specifies the exact version of the dependencies that were used.
 You can use it to overwrite your "Manifest.toml" file and then call `instantiate` in pkg mode to reproduce the same environment.
+Note that the version of Julia should be the same as that in the paper too.

 ## Licence